Jack12816/greppy/docs/guide/12_binaries.md

 Bootstrap a new Greppy project in the current working directory.
 So a directory with the specified name will be created and the application structure will be pulled in.
-Afterwards npm and bower will be ran to fetch all dependencies.
+Afterwards npm and bower will be run to fetch all dependencies.

 ### list